August 2–August 8

 The Minnesota Lynx will debut in a video game on PS4 and Xbox One platforms.
 The new NBA Live 18 comes out next month added the WNBA for the first time.
 The inclusion is a big step for the publicity of the league and an exciting feature for its players.

 The Mill is The Growler’s regular digest of all things new and notable in the world of food, drink, and culture.
 Stop back weekly for restaurant news, brewery rumors, and more.
 Have some news you want to share?
 Got some gossip to dish?
-Drop us a [email protected]
+Drop us a line at [email protected]